 Rehab for me started off pretty much as small as you could get, pretty much like taking my first steps again.
 I’d walk for 10 mins a day and then build gradually from there like I’d walk 10 the first week and then 20 the next week and just build up, build up, build up.

-I was super lucky to have a good support group behind me, mum and dad, if it wasn’t for them I doubt I would have made a return to triathlon, while they didn’t push me to say that you should be back, they actually tried to help me back, they were there to helping my decisions and were looking after me every step of the way.
+I was super lucky to have a good support group behind me; mum and dad, if it wasn’t for them I doubt I would have made a return to triathlon, while they didn’t push me to say that you should be back, they actually tried to help me back, they were there to help my decisions and were looking after me every step of the way.